microsoft/CNTK/Documentation/current_iteration.md

 # Aug-Sept 2017 Notes

 ## Breaking change
-### This iteration requires cuDNN 6.0 in order to support dilated convolution and deterministic pooling.
-Please update your cuDNN.
+### This iteration requires CuDNN 6.0 in order to support dilated convolution and deterministic pooling.
+Please update your CuDNN.

 ## Documentation